DanElHaddidy/SpringProject/README.md

 Simple REST application with Spring Boot + Maven.

 This application sole purpose is to process REST Http requests and manage underlying customers list that is stored in DB.
 Body of the request (resource) is in application/JSON format.
-Which is in represented in app as a simple POJO class named Customer with 3 fields (name, email, age).
+Which is represented in app as a simple POJO class named Customer with 3 fields (name, email, age).

 ### Resource:
 ```